 WHAT IS MINDFULNESS?

-Practicing mindfulness allows you to be present with whatever arises in your life, both the joys and the difficult moments, without being so reactive.
-Living mindfully allows you to stay in the moment without getting overwhelmed by worry about the future or regret about the past.
+Practicing mindfulness allows us to be present with whatever arises in our lives, both the joys and the difficult moments, without being so reactive.
+Living mindfully allows us to stay in the moment without getting overwhelmed by worry about the future or regret about the past.

-When you bring awareness to whatever is happening right now, you have the freedom to choose how to respond rather than falling into your habitual patterns of reactivity.
+When we bring awareness to whatever is happening right now, we have the freedom to choose how to respond rather than falling into habitual patterns of reactivity.

 Our health—and indeed our entire lives—can be seen as the sum of all our

 moment-to-moment decisions. –Kelly A. Turner

-Practicing mindfulness also supports you in opening your heart in order to experience life more fully.
-You learn to let go of self-criticism, self-doubt and anxiety and develop a relationship with yourself based on lovingkindness and self-compassion, which supports your growth and expansion and increases peace, happiness and well-being.
+Practicing mindfulness also supports us in opening the heart in order to experience life more fully.
+We learn to let go of self-criticism, self-doubt and anxiety and develop a relationship with ourselves based on lovingkindness and self-compassion, which supports our growth and expansion and increases peace, happiness and well-being.

 When we pause from the busyness, when we stop, it actually gives us a chance to come home to our hearts again. — Tara Brach

-As you develop loving-kindness and compassion, you begin to understand that we are all interconnected and that your well-being depends upon the well-being of the natural world, and the natural world”s well-being depends upon your well-being.
-As you grow in your understanding of this interrelated ecology of all living things, you grow more committed to nurturing wellness in yourself, others, and the natural world.
+As we develop loving-kindness and compassion, we begin to understand that we are all interconnected and that our well-being depends upon the well-being of the natural world, and the natural world”s well-being depends upon our well-being.
+As we grow in your understanding of this interrelated ecology of all living things, we grow more committed to nurturing wellness in ourself, others, and the natural world.

 Do You pay regular visits to yourself? –Rumi